-Allison Hunter, competitive swimmer for over 14 years, swim teacher and daughter to Moms on Call Co-Founder, Laura Hunter, guest blogs and shares all of her tips and tricks to make your little one safe and comfortable in the water!
+Allison Hunter, competitive swimmer for over 14 years, swim teacher and daughter to Moms on Call Co-Founder, Laura Hunter, shares some tips and tricks to make your little one safe and comfortable in the water.

 Hello Moms on Call family!